SPECIAL INITIATIVE: Great Expectations

-Research shows that every dollar spent on early childhood initiatives provides over eight dollars in benefits back to society.
+Research shows that every dollar spent on early childhood development initiatives provides over eight dollars in benefits back to society.
 However, nearly half of the children entering school in Forsyth County are at risk of falling behind their peers in reading.
 Fewer Latino students are reading at grade level than in other parts of North Carolina.
 That’s why we work together so all children can thrive, supporting access to universal pre-K and quality, bias-free childcare at licensed centers and in the home.

 Poverty has a lasting impact on our youngest residents.

-While Forsyth County boasts a growing economy, approximately 36 percent of Forsyth County children are experiencing poverty.
+While Forsyth County boasts a growing economy, approximately 34 percent of Forsyth County children are experiencing poverty.
 Research shows that living in an economically disadvantaged neighborhood is equal to missing one year of school.
 We’re working together to change this.

 We believe everyone should have access to the same education and health opportunities.
 That’s why we invest in equitable opportunities to improve educational and health outcomes for all young children and their families.

 What we know: To help young children in Forsyth County thrive, we have to help families thrive.
 Forsyth County ranks as the second worst out of 2,478 counties nationally for economic mobility for children born into poverty, and this impacts how well they succeed in school.

-What we do: Working with our Local Impact program, we’re exploring ways to build the local will for economic mobility, advance opportunities for families with low incomes, improve opportunities for youth ages 16 to 24 who are not connected to work or school, and improve the safety net.
+What we do: We’re exploring ways to build the local will for economic mobility and advance opportunities for families with low incomes.

 Updates and Reports